A disaster could hardly be planned, but disaster recovery planning is a must. The core of successful disaster recovery is, of course, backup.

 Moreover, cloud storage can be combined.
 CloudBerry Cloud to Cloud backup feature helps moving data across different clouds, so you can create a custom backup lifecycle.
 The encryption and compression option can be changed on the way, so it’s possible to meet any storage requirements.

 Now you can see that disaster recovery in the cloud is more flexible, cost-effective and faster than any physical restoration.
 Everything you need is planning and reliable tools.
 CloudBerry license is permanent and movable, with recovery activities free of charge.
-Work out your recovery strategy now with a full-featured free 15-days trial and do not hesitate to ask any questions regarding our cloud disaster recovery services section below.
+Work out your recovery strategy now with a full-featured free 15-day trial of CloudBerry Backup Ultimate and do not hesitate to ask any questions in the "Comments" section below.